SohaWithAnS/SohaWithAnS/README.md

 Hi, I’m Soha 🌸

-- 😊 I’m a CS graduate student.
+- 😊 I’m a CS graduate student looking for full-time SWE/SDE entry-level opportunities starting May 2023.
 - 👩🏽‍💻 I'm currently learning how to use Python with Selenium for a fun automation hobby-project :]
 - 🌱 I'm currently listening to **Bad Feminist** by **Roxane Gay**.
 - 💞️ I’m looking to collaborate on projects involving using tech for social good, HealthTech, Art + Tech, FinTech.